 Every drawing you will make depends on the sketch phase.
 During this stage, you will refine your draft until the end result pleases you completely.

-Once you have defined your ideal proportions, the next step is to develop the expressions of body movement, hands and legs.
+Once you have defined your ideal proportions, the next step is to develop the expressions of body movement, hands, and legs.
 Hands even can tell a complete story with only one position.

 Briefly, there is no mystery to the cartoon design process.
 95% of artists build the characters and their moves through specific blocks because it simply makes the process a lot easier!

 Proportion is the most important factor to consider in building a cartoon character.
 The artist should keep in mind the relative size of body parts because it’s based on them we’ll define the structural features of our characters.
-For example, the bully guy has a combative nature, therefore has a small head but his chest is prominent!
+For example, the bully guy has a combative nature, therefore he has a small head but his chest is prominent!
 His arms and legs are strong and well defined, as well as his big jaw.
 In contrast, a demure character is based on the proportions of a baby with a large head in comparison to the body.
 And all of it in rounded shapes!
 Other features, such as the forehead and large eyes are responsible for defining their fragile personality.
 And so on…

 Animated studios have the famous practice of using oval shapes to measure the height of a character.
 For example, A child usually has a head larger than the rest of the body measurements.
 But the adult has different proportions, which varies according to gender and physique of each character.